Building: Muddox Building

 The Pacific McGeorge Public Safety Department provides 24-hour patrol and crime prevention service for the McGeorge campus, its students and employees.
-The Public Safety Office is located in the Fuller Hall Building at 3301 Fifth Ave., at the north end of the building.
-It is accessible from 33rd Street.
+The Public Safety Office is located in the Muddox Building at 3451 Fifth Ave.

 Brian Sasom, Director of Public Safety | Email

 - Call 916.739.7200 for 24-hour access to Public Safety.

 - Call 916.217.0896 for 24-hour access to Public Safety when campus phone lines are down or during a campus power outage.

 - Map of emergency phone locations (pdf)

 - Parking Information